TheCowboyAI/w3/memory-bank/progress.md

 - A plugin system is essential for long-term extensibility
 - Clear interface contracts will be critical for component interoperability
 - Immutable information units with modification tracking support auditability
+- Domain patterns provide important context for technical implementation decisions
+- Information classification and knowledge representation are foundational to the system design

 ## Milestone Tracking

 ### Milestone 1: Initial Design (Current)
-- Target: Define system architecture and core components
+- Target: Define system architecture, core components, and domain patterns
-- Status: High-level design complete, detailed design in progress
+- Status: High-level design and domain patterns complete, detailed design in progress
 - ETA: TBD

 ### Milestone 2: Proof of Concept